Two Alaska snowboarders die in British Columbia avalanche

-ANCHORAGE, Alaska (AP) — Two Alaska men on a snowboarding trip to British Columbia died when they were caught in an avalanche, according to provincial officials.
+ANCHORAGE — Two Alaska men on a snowboarding trip to British Columbia died when they were caught in an avalanche, according to provincial officials.

 The two men and a third friend who survived the avalanche were from nearby Haines, Alaska, and were in their early 20s, Anchorage television station KTVA reported.
 Their names were not immediately released.